A Mean Field Game of Optimal Portfolio Liquidation: Approximation by unconstrained MFGs

 where

 The existence of a solution $(A^n,Z^{A^n})$ to the BSDE \eqref{penalized_BSDE2} can be deduced from Lemma \ref{lem:estim_H_n_1}.
-By the same lemma the sequence $\{A^n\}$ is a non decreasing sequence converging pointwise to $A$ and there exists a constant $\fC>0$ such for any $n$,
+By the same lemma the sequence $\{A^n\}$ is a non-decreasing sequence converging pointwise to $A$ and there exists a constant $\fC>0$ such for any $n$,

-where the space $\cM_{n,\nu}$ is defined as
+where the space $\cM^n_{l}$ is defined as

 and endowed with the norm

 We shall also need the following analogs to the space $\cH_\nu$:

 endowed with the norm